robdy/robdy.io/src/pages/blog/2021-04-17-automating-call-queues-and-auto-attendant-onboarding.md

 You now have a working application - take a moment to do your happy dance 🎉.
 Once done, you can think about adding more functionalities:

 * Call queue members (so someone receives the calls)
-* Telephone number so clients can call it (remember to assign Virtual Phone System license, unless you already have [group-based licensing](https://adamtheautomator.com/group-based-licensing-office-365/) doing that for you)
+* Telephone number so clients can call it.
+Remember to assign Virtual Phone System license, unless you already have [group-based licensing](https://adamtheautomator.com/group-based-licensing-office-365/) doing that for you.
 * Out of hours and vacation workflows
 * Greeting
 * And many more